yutxie/yutxie.github.io/index.md

 [[AI Time Talk](https://www.bilibili.com/video/BV1Eo4y1172a)\]
 [[WeChat Article](https://mp.weixin.qq.com/s/RfxKVF9nuG0_DkorTeWxJQ)\]

-> We have also previously created a short video showing the evolution of AI and data mining over half a century (1969-2022), featured by KDD 2023.
+> We also have a short video showing the evolution of AI and data mining over half a century (1969-2022), featured by KDD 2023.
 Come take a look :). [[YouTube](https://www.youtube.com/watch?v=J0nB0uRRCo4)\]

 #### Other Topics